Valuation Guide

 If you want the accuracy of an integrated cap table without paying premium platform pricing, get your 409A report free — expert sign-off for IRS safe harbor is just $499, and you can upload your cap table export from any platform you already use.

-Why Cap Table Integration Matters for Your 409A Valuation
+Why Does Cap Table Integration Matter for Your 409A Valuation?

 Most integrations rely on an API connection between the cap table platform and the valuation provider.
 You authorize the provider to read your data — ideally with read-only permissions — and the provider's system imports a structured snapshot of your capital structure as of the valuation date.